Claudius questions Rosencrantz and Guildenstern about whether they've gotten any closer to figuring out why Hamlet "puts on" this madness.

 Hamlet exits, and Ophelia essentially throws her hands up.
 Though she had once "suck'd the honey of [Hamlet's] music vows," he now sounds out of tune.

-Polonius wants to try something first: leave Hamlet alone with his mom after the play, and see if she can convince him to reveal the true source of his grief.
-(He'll spy on them, of course.)
+Polonius isn't sure.
+He still thinks this is about unrequited love, but he has one more test for Hamlet.
+(Yes, it involves more spying.)
+Polonius says they should leave Hamlet alone with his mom after the play, and see if she can convince him to reveal the true source of his grief.
+(Polonius will spy on them, of course.)
 If Gertrude doesn't get any good information out of him, well, then it's off to England for the silent son.